remorses/skema/README.md

-# skema: schema sdl that compiles to json-schema
+# skema: language that compiles to jsonschema, graphql, typescript interfaces, c++ structs, python classes and many more

+## What you can do with a skema file:
+- Validate json input
+- Generare code types in graphql, py, ts, cpp, ...
+- Generate fake data for testing
+- Generate react forms, via `react-skema-forms`
+- Infer schema from raw json files
+- convert jsonschema to be easier to read
+And beign somewhat creative:
+- use it as documentation
+- use it to plan your domain model!

 <!---[bump]--->
-## last version: 0.0.34
+### last version: 0.0.34
 ## example